Table of Contents

 This is one of the dilemmas that we face when determining whether the fault lies with the tyre manufacturer or the customer.

-The main thing is to make sure that you check your tyres at a regular period and as well as checking the pressures look and feel for any sign of a small lump or bubble.
+The main thing is to make sure that you check your tyres at a regular basis, as well as check the pressure and look and feel for any sign of a small lump or bubble.
 I must admit that they are easy to see on the sidewall but not on the tread area.

-These bumps and lumps on the sidewall are usually caused by the tyre being kerbed or if the car hits a stone or runs over a pothole.
-One of the sidewall cords breaks leaving a week spot, pushing out the rubber to form a lump.
-If this happens and you detect it, then unfortunately you will have to buy a new tyre.
+The most common causes of these lumps and bumps on the sidewall are the tyre becoming kerbed, hitting a stone, or running over a pothole.
+One of the sidewall cords breaks, leaving a wet spot and pushing out the rubber to form a lump.
+If this happens and you detect it, then unfortunately, you will have to buy a new tyre.

 The tread area is a little different.